kyma-project/busola/docs/features.md

   },
   ```

 - **SHOW_KYMA_VERSION** – determines if the Kyma version should be visible on the Cluster Details page.
 The displayed version is the value of the `reconciler.kyma-project.io/origin-version` label in the `kyma-system` Namespace.
-If the value of the label is missing or there is no `kyma-system` Namespace, the `Unknown` version will be displayed.
+If the value of the label is missing or there is no `kyma-system` Namespace, the information won't be displayed.

   ```json
   "SHOW_KYMA_VERSION": {